Skip to main content

 6 Pre d'Enfer Reserve

 This small reserve is hidden away on a corner of La Rue des Bergers and is part of the larger Grande Mare area.
-It was a wet, overgrown meadow, which had a large pond dug in it in 1993 to attract wetland birds.
-This has been very successful, and there are two hides on the site, as well as Barn Owl and Kestrel nestboxes, which are regularly used.
+It was a wet, overgrown meadow, until a pond was dug out in 1993 to attract wetland birds; this has been very successful.
+There are two hides on the site, as well as Barn Owl and Kestrel nestboxes, which are regularly used.
 A smaller, shallow pond has been created, with the aim of attracting more dragonflies, as this is probably the best area in the island for these fascinating insects.

 Along the northern and western sides are areas of reedbed which are important for several species of birds such as Reed Warblers and Snipe.